 As of January 2013, all 70 projects have been completed and are generating electricity.
 Consequently, the need for managing and measuring energy and production has become increasingly critical.
-Caltrans has been utilizing traditional track monitoring (manual meter readings) and created a database in which monthly data readings are manually recorded.

-However, it has been ascertained that the traditional track monitoring has led to the inaccuracy of data collection, the inability to detect breakdowns in a timely manner, and the inability to optimize production.
-Therefore, Caltrans is working towards the use of telemetry monitoring (online monitoring) at CREBs sites to effectively track the systems performance of energy production and allow instant access to all data captured onsite for export or further analysis.
-The telemetry monitoring will be installed at 65 of the 70 CREBs sites.
-The sites not proposed for telemetry monitoring are two truck inspection facilities and three safety roadside rest areas because these sites do not have existing internet capabilities.
-It is anticipated that the telemetry monitoring will be installed at the 65 sites by the fall of 2013.
+Caltrans was utilizing traditional track monitoring (manual meter readings) and created a database in which monthly data readings were manually recorded.
+However, it was ascertained that the traditional track monitoring led to the inaccuracy of data collection, the inability to detect breakdowns in a timely manner, and the inability to optimize production.
+Therefore, Caltrans worked towards the use of telemetry monitoring (online monitoring) at CREBs sites to effectively track the systems performance of energy production and allow instant access to all data captured onsite for export or further analysis.
+The telemetry monitoring has been installed at 58 of the 70 CREBs sites.
+The major factors that 12 of the CREBs sites do not have telemetry monitoring are as follows: